miguelgimenezgimenez/react-google-map-draw-filter/README.md

 The 3 main props are :

 - #### markers:
-an array of objects that has to have a latLng property with lat lng properties like the example below, this markers will be returned by the callback handleReturned markers when rendered in the map, clicked on or selected within the triangle. the info prop will be the flag shown when the marker is clicked.
+an array of objects that has to have a [`latLng`] property with [`lat`] and  [`lng`] properties like the example below, this markers will be returned by the callback handleReturned markers when rendered in the map, clicked on or selected within the triangle. the info prop will be the flag shown when the marker is clicked.
 You can also add a "label" prop which will be rendered inside the marker.

 - #### handleReturnedMarkers: